-Selection of these subjects depends on entry qualifications, and is subject to approval by the Head of the Department.
+Selection of these subjects depends on entry qualifications, and is subject to approval by the Ergonomics Course Coordinator.

-ANAT6151 Introductory Functional Anatomy SAFE9011 Principles of Engineering Mechanics SAFE9012 Statistics for Health & Safety Scientists SAFE9142 Organisational Communication for Safety
+ANAT6151 Introductory Functional Anatomy

+SAFE9011 Principles of Engineering Mechanics

+SAFE9012 Statistics for Health & Safety Scientists

 Core subjects, totalling 15 Credits, represent the central theme of ergonomics, and are compulsory.